 |Transfer method||Online bank account transfer||Online bank account transfer|

-|Amount received (in PGK)||2,411 PGK||2,046 PGK|
+|Amount received (in PGK)||2,411 PGK||2,246 PGK|

 - Transaction fees.
 How much will you need to pay in fees each time you send money to Papua New Guinea?
 Can you avoid fees by sending large transfer amounts?
 Goal: Lock in a fee with low to no transfer fees in combination with competitive exchange rates.

 - Transfer methods.
 Can you place transfers in a branch or online?
 What about over the phone or through a mobile app?
 Goal: Figure out your transfer needs and choose a provider that can meet you in the middle.

 - Flexible options.
 Can you schedule a recurring payment in advance and save yourself some time?
 Can you place forward contracts and limit orders to lock in the exchange rate you want?
 Goal: Ask about bonus features that might allow you to organize payments in advance for big savings.

 - Transfer time.
 How long will it take until the funds you send make it into your recipient’s bank account or wallet?
 Does it cost more to arrange a faster service?
 Goal: Find a service that offers lighting fast transfers without breaking the bank.

 - Minimum transfer amounts.
 If the company imposes minimum or maximum transfer limits, will these have an impact on your regular transfer needs?
 Goal: Figure out your limits before you shop around to save yourself time and energy in the long run.

 - Pickup options.
 Can your beneficiary collect the funds from a cash pickup location?
 Or will the money be deposited straight into their bank account?
 Goal: Find out which pickup option works best for your recipient and make sure you explore your options before sending your transfer.

 - Customer service.
 If you ever need help with a transfer, does the company provide phone, email and live chat support?
 Goal: Find a service the offers 24/7 customer assistance so that you can access information on your transfer and deal with issues as they come up.

 - Specialist money transfer providers.
 Online transfer providers such as OFX offer fast and affordable transfers.